ljvmiranda921/ljvmiranda921.github.io/projects/index.md

 ---

 Here are some of the non-trivial projects I built for the past few years.
-My definition of a *project* is a bit fuzzy; for now, these are things that I have worked (or have been working) on for more than three months.
+My definition of a *project* is a bit fuzzy; for now, these are things that I have worked on with a tangible outcome like a library, website, or game.

 <ul>
   {% for post in site.categories.projects %}